uygary/BestPrivacyPolicyThereIs/README.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at `info AT entropik DOT net`.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: `info AT entropik DOT net`